devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 SELECT \* FROM transitinfo;
 ```

-This query saves the alerts, the parts of the hierarchy they’re targeted at, and the transit hierarchy information as temporary tables and then uses one of those temporary tables for a SELECT as though it were a permanent table.
+This query saves the alerts, the parts of the hierarchy they're targeted at, and the transit hierarchy information as temporary tables and then uses one of those temporary tables for a SELECT as though it were a permanent table.

 At this point, we can make a new functioning query: